synergy-design-system/synergy-design-system/packages/design-tokens/README.md

 # @sick-design-system/design-tokens

 This package provides the low level [design tokens](https://www.invisionapp.com/inside-design/design-tokens/) that form the core of the SICK Design System.
-It uses [style-dictionary](https://amzn.github.io/style-dictionary) to provide various output formats, as detailed below and allows bidirectional syncs between the original JSON files and [Figma Tokens Studio](https://tokens.studio/).
+It uses [style-dictionary](https://amzn.github.io/style-dictionary) to provide various output formats, as described below and allows bidirectional syncs between the original JSON files and [Figma Tokens Studio](https://tokens.studio/).

 ---